dji-sdk/Onboard-SDK-Doc/source/quickstart/device-connection.md

 * Power Output
 When using an external power supply to power a third-party onboard computer, please ensure that it does not interfere with the normal operation of the drone.

+> **NOTE**
+> * Please use USB cable and serial port cable connect the third-party development platform to M210 V2 series at same time;
-> **NOTE** Don't use the VCC pin to power the third-party onboard computer, otherwise the drone or the third-party onboard computer may be damaged.
+> * Don't use the VCC pin to power the third-party onboard computer, otherwise the drone or the third-party onboard computer may be damaged.

 ## Using M300 RTK

 > **NOTE**
+> * The voltage of the serial port on the M300 RTK and OSDK adapter board is 3.3V;
-> * When installing Manifold 2 or a third-party onboard computer on the Matrice 300 RTK, please use the OSDK adapter board.
+> * When installing Manifold 2 or a third-party onboard computer on the Matrice 300 RTK, please use the OSDK adapter board;
 > * When using a third-party platform as an onboard computer, please avoid generating magnetic fields.

 In order to facilitate developers to fix the onboard computer Manifold 2 or a third-party onboard computer on the M300 RTK, DJI provides an onboard computer adapter board, which provides the XT30 24V power port, OSDK serial port and OSDK USB 2.0 port, developers can design the onboard computer adapter board according to the structure and interface of the adapter board.
 To avoid accidents such as burning the adapter board or onboard computer, please read the following carefully.